pontheazahraii/recipes/holiday/latkes.md

 ## Instructions

-1. Thoroughly wash potatoes before slicing into quarters lengthwise.
+1. Thoroughly scrub potatoes before slicing into quarters lengthwise.
 Slice onion into quarters.
 2. Shred potatoes and onion with a food processor using a coarse grating disc.
 Alternatively, slice potatoes and onions into thin shreds.
 3. Place the combined potatoes and onions in a clean dish towel and wring out as much excess moisture as possible into a bowl.
 4. Wait a few minutes for the starch to settle.
 Carefully discard the water, making sure the white starchy substance is left at the bottom of the bowl.